BenjaminSipe/LotrMcMod/README.md

 Lord of the rings Mod.
 Originally by writer Mevans on the Wiki. . . and referred to as such by the community.

-According to the code, he appears to use the dev name dwarfyassassin.

 ### Future plans.
 #### With recognition that these are unrealistic goals that will most likely never be realized.